SidSidSid16/Learn-Python/README.md

 # Learn Python
 ## Introduction
-This repository holds all the small Python programs that I make as I learn this language.
-My aim is to learn and practice the Python language until I become a confident full-stack developer.
+This repository will hold all the small Python programming tasks that I make as I learn this language.
+My aim is to learn and practice Python until I become a confident full-stack developer.

-The version of Python used here is the most recent one (v3.8.4).

 Each program is in its own directory, the [Table of Contents](https://github.com/SidSidSid16/Learn-Python3#table-of-contents) shows each program that is in this repository along with a hyperlink to quickly go to that directory.
 In each program's directory, there is a `README.md` file, which specifies the task and the desired output, and an `app.py` file, which holds the solution.